African Reading and Writing Stats

-The literacy rate among African adults aged 15 years and older including statistics and definitions of literacy rates by countries in Africa.
+Literacy rates among African adults aged 15 years and older including statistics and definitions of literacy rates by countries in Africa.
 Learn about what literacy is and put literacy rates in Africa in perspective.

 Learning to read and write should be fundamental yet, more than 75% of the world's 781 million illiterate adults are found in South and West Asia and sub-Saharan Africa; of all the illiterate adults in the world, almost 66% are women.

 Nevertheless, keep in mind there are no universal definitions and standards of literacy, therefore, literacy rates in Africa are subjective.
 Also, Africa is the second most populous continent with about 1.1 billion people or 16% of the world’s population.

 Mexico, China, Eastern, and Western Europe, India, the USA, and Japan can all fit into Africa's total land area very comfortably.
 African countries by the literacy rate generally mean literacy also encompasses numeracy, the ability to make simple arithmetic calculations.

 Africa the cradle of language but not literacy.
 Facts: 793 million adults worldwide cannot read these words, 64% of them are women, 10 countries account for 72% of all illiterate adults and 67 million primary school-age children are not enrolled in school.

 Most importantly, over 25% of all languages are spoken only in Africa with over 2,000 languages are spoken on the continent.
 With such diversity in language, a person is counted as literate by the World Bank as the population aged 15 and above who can, with understanding, read and write a short, simple statement on their everyday life.

 The top five African countries with the highest literacy rates are: